cosic196/QPIV/README.md

 An extension to the .NET DataAnnotations library with custom validation attributes to solve the most common query parameter interdependencies.

-*[FluentValidation](https://fluentvalidation.net/ "FluentValidation") is recommended for more complex and specific validation use cases.*
+*Creating your own custom validation attributes or using [FluentValidation](https://fluentvalidation.net/ "FluentValidation") is recommended for more complex and specific validation use cases.
+This library covers only the **most common** query parameter interdependencies.*

 **QPIV** stands for **Q**uery **P**arameters **I**nterdependency **V**alidation.